ubccr/xdmod/docs/resource_specifications.md

 - A full working installation of XDMoD.
 [XDMoD install instructions](install.html)

 ## What is the Resource Specifications realm?
 The Resource Specifications realm in Open XDMoD provides a way to track the changes in computing capacity over time, such as the number of CPUs and GPUs as well as CPU Hours, GPU Hours and other metrics.
-The source for this data is the `resource_specs.json` configuration file [Configuration Guide](configuration.md).
-The data for this file is ingested into the XDMoD database when `xdmod-ingestor` is run.
-The only extra command needed is to aggregate the data using the [`xdmod-ingestor`](ingestor.md) command.
-Please see the `xdmod-ingestor` guide for further information.
+The source for these data is the `resource_specs.json` configuration file (see the [Configuration Guide](configuration.md)).
+The data from this file are ingested into the XDMoD database when `xdmod-ingestor` is run.
+The only extra command needed is to aggregate the data using the `xdmod-ingestor` command.
+Please see the [`xdmod-ingestor` guide](ingestor.md) guide for further information.

 ## Available metrics
 - Average Number of CPU Cores: Allocated (Core Count)